-Individuals with a disability are people with sexual feelings, needs and identities.
+Just like their peers, individuals with a disability are people with sexual feelings, needs and identities.
 As individuals, people with a disability have the fundamental right to have privacy; to love and be loved; develop friendships and emotional relationships; learn about sex, sexual exploitation, sexual abuse, safe sex and other issues regarding sexuality; exercise their rights and responsibilities in regard to privacy and sexual expression and the rights of others; marry and make informed decisions concerning having children; and develop expressions of sexuality reflective of age, social development, cultural values and social responsibility.

 SHFPACT aims to support positive sexual health and reproductive health choices for people with disabilities by strengthen preventative approaches.

 SHFPACT is a registered provider of supports under the National Disability Insurance Scheme (NDIS).
 Contact us for more information about how we can tailor education and skills supports for you individually, or the group programs we offer.
 Training and support for parents/carers can also be provided under a participant's NDIS Plan.